 - Evagoras Pallikarides, Cypriot activist (b.
 1938)

-- Klement Gottwald, Czechoslovak Communist politician (b.
+- Klement Gottwald, Czechoslovak Communist politician and 14th President of Czechoslovakia (b.
 1896)

 - George Eastman, American inventor and businessman, founded Eastman Kodak (b.
 1854)

 - Quintino Sella, Italian economist and politician, Italian Minister of Finances (b.
 1827)

 - Karl Marx, German philosopher and theorist (b.
 1818)